Lazy-load translations

 /**

-* Example definition with `files` for a country with Spanish
+* Example definition with `files` for Spanish speaking countries

 */